 The paid amount will be settled after expiration of the project period, confirmation of the project result, and inspection for settlement of the amount by PMO.
 This procedure is formulated by Japanese accounting rules.

-How should the necessary expenses for the project be categorized in the proposal?
+How classify the expenses for the project?

-When is the date of subsidization decision ?
+When is the date of Grant Decision?

 Does this subsidized project fall under the “large-scale subsidy program designated in public solicitation guideline, etc.” described in Subsidized Project Administration Manual?

 No, this subsidized project doesn’t fall under the “large-scale subsidy program designated in public solicitation guideline, etc.” in Subsidized Project Administration Manual.

 For commission fee/outsourcing cost, how should it be judged whether the contract contains the clause “Payment based on Settlement”?